chanzo/script-launcher/src/README.md

 * LAUNCH_YELLOW
 * Use "echo" or "" the output a blank line.
 * Use "--" to generate a line with the width of the terminal
-* Use "|| true" at the end of a line to suppress errors.
+* Use " || true" at the end of a line to suppress errors.
-* Use "#" to disable execution.
+* Use "#" to disable execution for a line.

 Run `npm start build-stuff` to use this example.
 ```JSON